Get your home holiday-ready 🎄 SEE ALL IDEAS

 Taking on projects around the home is a great way to save on the cost of the job while getting the opportunity to learn and make use of your DIY knowledge.
 However, some DIYers are so quick to rush into the work that they may neglect local building codes or overlook other important construction factors that can impact the quality of the project, such as the frost line.

-When you live in a colder climate, understanding frost line depth is necessary to ensure that new decks, fences, sheds, or other structures remain safe and stable when the ground freezes.
+When you live in a colder climate, you need to understand frost line depth to ensure that new decks, fences, sheds, or other structures remain safe and stable when the ground freezes.
 If the footing or foundation of a structure is not deep enough, water below the foundation freezes and expands, creating upward pressure that can lift, shift, or damage the existing structure.
 So, before starting your next outdoor building project, use this guide to find out what a frost line is, and how deep does the ground freeze.

 What is frost line depth?